microsoft/artifacts-credprovider/README.md

 - `wget -qO- https://aka.ms/install-artifacts-credprovider.sh | bash`
 - `sh -c "$(curl -fsSL https://aka.ms/install-artifacts-credprovider.sh)"`

 > Note: this script only installs the netcore version of the plugin.
-If you need to have it working with mono msbuild, you will need to download the version with both netcore and netfx binaries following the steps in [Manual installation on Linux and Mac](#installation-on-linux-and-mac)
+If you need to have it working with mono MSBuild, you will need to download the version with both netcore and netfx binaries following the steps in [Manual installation on Linux and Mac](#installation-on-linux-and-mac)

 #### Manual installation on Linux and Mac

 1. Download the latest release of [Microsoft.NuGet.CredentialProvider.tar.gz](https://github.com/Microsoft/artifacts-credprovider/releases)
 2. Untar the file
-3. Copy the `netcore` (and 'netfx' for msbuild /t:restore command) directory from the extracted archive to `$HOME/.nuget/plugins`
+3. Copy the `netcore` (and `netfx` for `msbuild /t:restore`) directory from the extracted archive to `$HOME/.nuget/plugins`

 Using the above is recommended, but as per [NuGet's plugin discovery rules](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery), alternatively you can install the credential provider to a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.dll.
 For example, $env:NUGET_PLUGIN_PATHS="my-alternative-location\CredentialProvider.Microsoft.dll".